nrfconnect/sdk-nrf/doc/nrf/doc_build.rst

 The documentation output is written to ``_build\html``.
 Double-click the ``index.html`` file to display the documentation in your browser.

 .. tip::

-   If you modify or add RST files, you only need to rerun the steps that build the respective documentation: step 4 (if you did changes to Kconfig), step 5 (if you modified the Zephyr documentation), step 6 (if you modified the nrfxlib documentation), step 7 (if you modified the MCUboot documentation), or step 8 (if you modified the |NCS| documentation).
+   If you modify or add RST files, you do not need to rerun all steps.
+For simple changes, it is sufficient to run the step that builds the respective documentation (for example, only ``ninja nrf`` for changes to the |NCS| documentation).
+   If this results in unexpected build errors, follow :ref:`caching_and_cleaning` and rerun all build steps.

+.. _caching_and_cleaning:

 Caching and cleaning
 ********************